wdbxcuriocity/curiocity/README.md

 ## Bugs Identified

-1. Larger files occasionally fail to upload to the database, Error Code 413.
+1. Files occasionally fail to upload to the database, Error Code 413.

+- Bug most likely occurs in UploadAllFiles function in S3Button.tsx

 2. Parsing bug (see above).
 3. TypeScript rules are not fully enforced.
 4. ESLint rules are not fully enforced.